 - use your hand to apply gentle pressure between your legs and try to draw away from your hand

 - in different positions such as lying, sitting, standing, walking, squatting or lunging.

 Pelvic floor exercises can be done anywhere.
 Once you are confident, you can do them while you wait in line to buy your groceries, waiting at the traffic light or include them in your workout.
 However, it will take time to build up the strength and before you may notice much change.

 If you are having any symptoms (such as leaking, dragging, or heaviness down below), or you are worried if you are doing the exercises incorrectly, you should see a pelvic floor physiotherapist.

-    At Better Health our physiotherapists have completed specialised training on the pelvic floor.
-We may do a vaginal examination or use an ultrasound to check how your pelvic floor is working and provide coaching to help you.
-Consider us personal trainers for your pelvic floor!
-Call us on 9518 0722 to make an appointment or to ask to speak to a physiotherapist if you would like to ask further questions.
+At Better Health our physiotherapist, Janette, has completed specialised training on the pelvic floor.
+She offer a vaginal examination or use an ultrasound to check how your pelvic floor is working and provide coaching to help you.
+Consider her a personal trainers for your pelvic floor!
+Call on 9518 0722 to make an appointment or to ask to speak to Janette if you would like to ask further questions.